SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/vulnhub/PHP_INCLUDEandPOSTEXP.md

 * * *
- PHP Include And Post Exploitation
+ ###PHP Include And Post Exploitation
 * * *
 ### Challenge description:
+   This lab focuses on exploiting local file include with directory transfer and also abusing unrestricted file upload in web apps.It also focuses chaining Local File Include with unrestricted file upload to achieve remote code execution.